Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: scikit-quant Optimizers

 \subsection{Validation and Tuning}

+We have validated the {\sc scikit-quant} (re-)implementations for correctness and performance using a suite of unit tests.
+The defaults for each optimizer are chosen to work best for the type of problems considered, and deviate from the defaults.

-We have validated the {\sc scikit-quant} implementations for correctness and performance using a suite of unit tests.
+\comment{We have validated the {\sc scikit-quant} implementations for correctness and performance using a suite of unit tests.
 For ImFil and SnobFit, which have been ported from MATLAB, we have thoroughly tested correctness, using their original tests as well as our own.
 For NOMAD and PyBobyqa we invoke the original implementations, limiting the need for testing beyond the application programming interface.
-All tests have been included in the {\sc scikit-quant} repository.
+All tests have been included in the {\sc scikit-quant} repository.}

-We have chosen defaults for each optimizer that should work best for the type of optimization surfaces and noise behavior observed in the problems considered.
-Several of these choices are different from the original defaults, and in all cases involved at least an increase of the number of samples per iteration (BOBYQA and NOMAD in particular benefit here) or a tightening of the convergence criteria (important for SnobFit).
+We have chosen defaults for each optimizer that should work best for the type of problems considered.
+Several of these choices deviate from the original defaults, and among others involved an increase in the number of samples per iteration (PyBobyqa and NOMAD in particular benefit here) and/or a tightening of the convergence criteria (important for SnobFit).
 This trades wall clock performance with science performance.
-In the case of ImFil, a functional change was needed: without a reduction in the smallest step scales, chemical accuracy could not be achieved.
+For ImFil, a reduction in the smallest step scales was needed, without which chemical accuracy could not be achieved.
 We balanced this cost with a reduction in the allowed number of internal iterations in the interpolation on a stencil.

-We consider good default values extremely important: as a practical matter, domain scientists tend to judge optimizers based on trial runs on their problem at hand, rather than first studying their problem's mathematical properties and only then searching for an optimizer to match, with different tuning as needed.
-That (faulty) approach may well cause them to miss out on the best choice.
-Good domain-specific defaults ameliorate this practical issue somewhat.
+As a practical matter, choosing good hyperparameters is extremely important, but too often, domain scientists tend to judge optimizers based on trial runs on their problem at hand, rather than first studying their problem's mathematical properties and only then searching for an optimizer to match, with different tuning as needed.
+This (faulty) approach may well cause them to miss out on the best choice.
+Good, domain-specific, defaults should ameliorate this practical issue somewhat.